-In our sexist society, men are supposed to be assertive and women are supposed to be passive and agreeable.
-Active/passive is a two-sided form, and the boundary between active and passive must be crossable, allowing for oscillation.
+In a patriarchal culture, men are supposed to be assertive and women are supposed to be passive and agreeable.
+Active/passive is a two-sided form, and the distinction of active and passive must be crossable, allowing for oscillation.
 It must be possible for something usually observed as active to also be observable as passive.
 (As in politics where the government and the opposition must be able to trade places, and in law where something can go from being illegal to being legal or a defendant can pass from innocence to guilt (and vise versa) ).
-But when women are observed to cross the boundary from the passive to the active side, they are criticized or attacked.
+But when women cross the boundary from the passive to the active side, they are often criticized or attacked.
 This has happened to Hillary Clinton for a long time now.
-When people of color cross the boundary from weak to strong or from content to ambitious, they also suffer.
+When people of color cross the distinction of weak/strong or content/ambitious, they also suffer negative feedback.

-Crossing is conditioned, meaning obstacles are erected to discourage crossing the boundary.
+Crossing is conditioned, meaning obstacles are erected to discourage crossing a distinction.
 Or we might say there is a lot of friction produced by trying to cross over.

 In Social Systems, Luhmann wrote,

 Out of the relation among elements emerges the centrally important systems-theoretical concept of conditioning.
 Systems are not merely relations (in the plural!) among elements.
 The connections among relations must somehow be regulated.
 This regulation employs the basic form of conditioning.
 That is to say, a determinate relation among elements is realized only under the condition that something else is or is not the case.
 Whenever we speak of “conditions” or “conditions of possibility” (in the epistemological sense), this is what we mean.
 (23)

 In Theory of Society, volume 1, Luhmann puts is slightly differently: